akosiorek/akosiorek.github.io/_posts/2023-03-08-geometry_in_image_diffusion.markdown

 4. Change the camera position and orientation.
 5. Project the previously-generated RGBD images onto the new camera pose (this is where intrinsics come into play).
 It will contain holes.
 6. Feed the projected RGB image into the diffusion model and fill in any missing values.
 Go to step 2.

+In the paper, the authors start by generating an image from a text prompt.
+Camera intrinsics are necessary to render previously-generated RGBD images onto a new camera position.
+The paper assumes just an arbitrary fixed camera model, which introduces errors, but apparently the diffusion model is able to fix that, too.
+I augmented the algorithm a little to allow starting from a real image and to reduce the reprojection errors from incorrect camera intrinsics.

 <figure id='scenescape'>
   <img style="width: 100%; display: box; margin: auto" src="{{site.url}}/resources/3d_diffusion/scenescapes.png" alt="SceneScape"/>